 There are no buses that travel directly from the CBD to a stop near our Research Centre,

-if you connect routes you can reach a bus stop within a minute’s walking distance.
+if you connect routes you can reach a bus stop within a few minute’s walking distance.

-Then catch the 225 bus or the 255F bus from stop 25, and get off at stop 28, Port Wakefield Road (just outside Stratco).
+From stop 25 either take a 20 minute walk to the State Records’ Research Centre or catch the 225 bus or the 255F bus and get off at stop 28, Port Wakefield Road (just outside Stratco).

 Bus 225 only runs every 30 minutes to an hour, so time your connection to suit.